francois-gm/go-kabk/go4-2021-2022-thesis-assignment/README.md

 - Intro (this document)
 - Quick round table presentation
 - Setting up of a common etherpad (https://pad.riseup.net/p/PP3ireCyk8PMzu_y-Zzu-keep)
-- Writing exercices + presentation

-### p.m.
+### a.m. / p.m.

 Presentation of web notions / workshop...

-- François unpacks focus points of a web page (in 2022), talks about document structure / boilerplate (with CSS variables), gets into a how-to-how of finding help and debugging online, and touches upon the *footnotes* specificity of the assignment).
+- François makes a writing exercice.
+And will then unpacks focus points of a web page (in 2022), discuss methodology with boilerplates, CSS variables, debugging online, touches upon the *footnotes* specificity of the assignment, and hints on *deploying* on Github Pages.
-- Thomas delves into CSS functions (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Functions), calcs, rems, etc, as well as *Markdown*.
+- Thomas delves into CSS functions, fluid typography as well as *Markdown*.
-- Martijn discusses data models / structure and proposes a small exercice.
+- Martijn proposes hands-on exercices on data models / structure.
-- François quickly hints on *how to* deploy on Github Pages.